 Interested in learning more about Infinity School/Acton Academy’s unique and powerful approach to learning?
 Explore the resources below, and feel free to contact us with any questions.
 We are happy to help!

 Would you like a quick overview of some of the ideas and concepts around this different format for education?
 We suggest checking out Unschooling Rules, by Clark Aldrich (foreword by Jeff Sandefer, founder of Acton Academy Austin).
-This straight forward book outlines many of the key principles of an Infinity education in small, digestible bites.
+This straight forward book outlines many of the key principles of an infinity education in small, digestible bites.
 In just two hours, you can finish it cover-to-cover and will have a better understanding of whether or not an Infinity education is a good fit for your child.

-Watch the videos below to get a sense of our model school, Acton Academy, which gave us the passion to open our own version in London.
+Get a sense of our model school, Acton Academy, which gave us the passion to open our own version in London.

 - Sir Ken Robinson makes the case for a radical shift from standardized schools to personalized learning